Marsden Moor

 At Gilbert's Cottages you turn north to Hey Green where you turn east to return to Marsden.

 The estate has a number of long distance waymarked trails crossing it so there is great scope for extending your walking in this lovely area.
 The Standedge Trail, Pennine Way, Pennine Bridleway and Kirklees Way can all be easily picked up to further explore the area and visit more of the numerous reservoirs in the area.
-Both Castleshaw Reservoir and Butterley Reservoir offer fine waterside trails.
+Castleshaw Reservoir, Deer Hill Reservoir and Butterley Reservoir offer fine waterside trails.